PART 2 - UNRAVELING THE TRAUMA

 Spiritual trauma occurs as a result of events that threaten and damage our core spiritual values and goals.
 This can be a result of either abuse by religious/spiritual figures or being raised with a toxic and overbearing interpretation of that religion or spiritual belief.

 After all, for most people, religion is a source of strength in difficult times and can give guidance throughout life’s challenging moments.
 It can also supply a much-needed sense of belonging and support.
-So it’s important to realize here the abuse comes either directly from a religious figure of some kind or from being raised with a toxic or overbearing “false” interpretation.
+So it’s important to realize here the abuse comes either directly from a religious figure of some kind or from being raised with a toxic or overbearing false interpretation.

 NOW, MY OWN DEFINITION

-Any action, work, concept, or behavior towards us from an individual, parent, teacher, organization, or other authority figure that misrepresents ‘God’s True Character’ and causes us to create ‘Trauma Patterns’ surrounding our relationship to God and others.
+Any action, word, concept, or behavior towards us from an individual, parent, teacher, organization, or other authority figure that misrepresents ‘God’s True Character’ and causes us to create ‘Trauma Patterns’ surrounding our relationship to God and others.

 Can you relate to either of these definitions?